 “So our interpretation of our findings is that for women, all of these beauty practices are more about controlling women’s behavior than it is about ‘oh, we love beautiful people,'” she says.

-Wong typically emphasizes that, at different stages of a woman’s career, the perception is different and vary form one woman to the other.
+Wong typically emphasizes that, at different stages of a woman’s career, the perception is different and varies from one woman to the other.

-Many women are awarded in the early stages of their career, but when the C-suite is crossed, everything changes.
+Many women are awarded in the early stages of their careers, but when the C-suite is crossed, everything changes.